SAP/cloud-identity-developer-guide/docs/Libraries/nodejs/sap_ams/sap_ams.md

 AMS uses a bundle loader internally to manage the policies and assignments bundle in the background, independently of incoming requests.
 Instances of `AuthorizationManagementService` emit two distinct error event types when bundle loading requests fail:

 - **`bundleInitializationError`**: Emitted when the initial bundle download fails and the instance is not yet ready for use.
 - **`bundleRefreshError`**: Emitted when a bundle refresh request fails (includes time since last successful refresh).
 Since the library continuously polls, this doesn't necessarily mean the data is outdated, just that the polling attempt failed.
-The instance remains ready but if there have been recent policy or assignment changes, it cannot not take them into account.
+The instance remains ready but if there have been recent policy or assignment changes, it cannot take them into account.

 You can distinguish between these event types using the `type` property and handle them according to your requirements: